yunhygkim/dcshell/README.md

 2. Press the **h** key to show the convex hulls.
 3. Press the **Simplify Hulls** button to simplify the convex hulls.
-3. Press the **Remsh Hulls** button to remesh the convex hulls.
+4. Press the **Remsh Hulls** button to remesh the convex hulls.
-4. Press the **Use Exact Volume** button to make the hulls disjoint.
+5. Press the **Use Exact Volume** button to make the hulls disjoint.
-	* Two important parameters are **surface sample density** and **c-svm C**
-		//////
-		* Increase **surface sample density** will reduce the number of samples used and speeds up computation
+6. Press the **Save Hulls** button to save the resulted objects
+7. You can ...//// and then you can use mesh unfolder to unfold each convex hull.

 		* **c-svm C** affects both running time and output quality lower.
 The value increases both computation time and output quality.

-5. Press the **Save Hulls** button to save the resulted objects
-6. You can ...//// and then you can use mesh unfolder to unfold each convex hull.

 ## Models